emmanuelferragne/academic-kickstart/content/post/genealogy/index.md

 </map>
 ```

 The first line of the html says where the picture is on the disk and specifies its size.
-Then a `map` tag is created with  with clickable areas: whenever you hover over a face, the tag you entered is displayed.
+Then a `map` tag is created with clickable areas: whenever you hover over a face, the tag you entered is displayed.
 Here, the `area` tag has **4 attributes** :

 - `shape`, with the value `rect` for rectangle
 - `coords`, the coordinates of the rectangular shape
 - `href`, a hyperlink to some other html file
 - `title`, the text that is displayed when the cursor is placed on the area

 {{% alert note %}}